ekernf01/ekernf01.github.io/_posts/2019-04-27-wellness_rewards_technical_appendix.md

 ---
 layout: post
-title: Wellness rewards programs allow discrimination: technical appendix
+title: Wellness rewards programs allow discrimination (technical appendix)
 permalink: /wellness_rewards_appendix/
 math: true
 ---

 This is not a stand-alone post.
-It is a technical appendix for an upcoming post, which I will link when that is ready.
+It is a technical appendix for an upcoming post, which is (EDIT) now published [here](https://www.themedicalcareblog.com/wellness-rewards-discrimination/) on the blog of the peer-reviewed journal *Medical Care*!

 #### Appendix 1: Accuracy of Li et al's healthy eating index as a Black-White classifier